 Matthew A. Gray

-Matthew Gray is a member of the Casualty Department, with multiple years of experience focusing his practice on defending insurance carriers in New York Personal Injury Protection claims.
+Matthew Gray is a member of the Casualty Department, with multiple years of experience focusing his practice on defending numerous insurance carriers in disputes involving New York Personal Injury Protection claims.
 Matthew is also a member of the Fraud/Special Investigation Practice Group, where he defends against intentional/staged losses, as well as medical provider fraud.
-He has experience conducting Examinations Under Oath/Deposition and arbitration hearings.
+He has vast experience conducting Examinations Under Oaths/Depositions.
 Matthew also has expansive experience with motion practice, declaratory judgments and trial preparation/management.
 Matthew has also been instrumental to the formation the SIU Dec Action team, wherein he has helped by leading and supporting his colleagues to drafting of multiple Declaratory Judgement (DJ) actions.

 In addition to personal injury protection claims, Matthew handles insurance defense litigation for bodily injury cases.
 He defends premises liability and automobile liability suits, as well as first-party property damage matters.

-Prior to joining Marshall Dennehey Warner Coleman & Goggin, Matthew began his practice in No-Fault at a boutique law firm, where he managed hundreds of PIP matters.
-Additionally, he developed experience litigating all aspects of insurance defense.
+Prior to joining Marshall Dennehey, Matthew began his practice in No-Fault at a boutique law firm, where he managed hundreds of PIP matters.
+Additionally, he developed experience litigating and arbitrating all aspects of insurance defense claims matters.

 He is admitted in the state of New York.